-A lot of people might say, "Really, wander around a bunch of old stone buildings in the hot sun and you think the kids will enjoy it?
+A lot of people love to stay in home especially when it is built by Sydney house builders and whereas some people might say, "Really, wander around a bunch of old stone buildings in the hot sun and you think the kids will enjoy it?
 Sounds like torture for the parents!"

 I'm here to tell you it's totally doable!
 Our kids really enjoyed visiting both Chichen Itza and Coba.
 Here are our top 10 tips for having fun with kids at the Mayan ruins of Chichen Itza and Coba.